-Applicants must submit abstracts to the Epidemiology and Prevention/Nutrition, Physical Activity and Metabolism 2013 Scientific Sessions, scheduled for March 19 - 22, 2013 in New Orleans, LA.
+Applicants must submit abstracts to the Epidemiology and Prevention and Lifestyle and Cardiometabolic Health 2016 Scientific Sessions, scheduled for Mar.
+1-4, 2016, in Phoenix, AZ.

 The Jeremiah and Rose Stamler Research Award for New Investigators is named for the Stamlers in appreciation of their seminal contributions to cardiovascular disease epidemiology.
 The award recognizes and stimulates excellence in research by investigators in training.

 Up to five finalists will be selected by the council’s Program Committee and will be named in the program.
 Finalists will be asked to submit a five-page extended abstract, which will be the basis for selecting the recipient of the award.
 Finalists are selected based on abstract rating and the winner will be chosen on the basis of his or her contribution to the work as well as scientific merit, quality, and originality of the manuscript submitted.

 The winner of the Jeremiah and Rose Stamler award will be announced during the conference.
 The awardee will receive a cash prize of $1,000 and a plaque.
 The other finalists will be awarded certificates of accomplishment.